 Before using testosterone gel:

 Some medical conditions may interact with testosterone gel.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

 - if you have heart problems (eg, congestive heart failure), coronary artery disease, angina (chest pain), high cholesterol levels, swelling or fluid buildup (edema), lung problems, or sleep apnea (long pauses in breathing while you sleep)

-- if you have cancer, diabetes, an enlarged prostate or benign prostatic hypertrophy (BPH), kidney or liver problems, or high blood calcium levels, or you are overweight
+- if you have cancer, diabetes, an enlarged prostate or benign prostatic hypertrophy (BPH), urinary problems caused by an enlarged prostate, kidney or liver problems, or high blood calcium levels, or you are overweight

 - if you are using insulin